jaumefapa/react-refresh/README.md

 ## Database (Optional)

-There's a docker-compose file in the root file that can be used to create a database.
+There's a docker-compose file in the root file that can be used to create a Postregres database instance.

 1. Run `docker-compose build` for building the images
 2. Run `docker-compose up` for running the database